-These 11 hiking, camping, and outdoor adventure gifts are useful and beautiful
+These 12 hiking, camping, and outdoor adventure gifts are useful and beautiful

 Moab 2 Mid OV Eco Hiking Boots

 Upgrade their forest ‘fit with these fashionably functional Outdoor Voices x Merrell Hiking Boots.
-We unpacked the collaboration’s launch earlier this year and highlighted their savviest elements, including eco-friendly materials such as recycled mesh, wool, EVA (ethylene-vinyl acetate), and rubber, and even an algae-based EVA.
+We unpacked the collaboration’s launch earlier this year and highlighted their savviest elements, including eco-friendly materials such as recycled mesh, wool,

+EVA (ethylene-vinyl acetate), and rubber, and even an algae-based EVA.
 These brightly-colored booties will keep their feet supported while trekking trails—and their Instagrams from the peak looking extra cute.

 Yeti 24 oz Rambler Mug